Ma1rwan/seedcointbot/README.md

 # seedcointbot
 SEEDBOT is a bot built for the SeedCoin telegram bot, designed to help users earn profits by managing virtual assets.
 The bot automates the buying of "worms" from the game marketplace at lower prices and sells them at a higher rate, allowing the user to accumulate profits over time.

+## Join Us on Telegram

+For updates, support, and community discussions, join us on Telegram!

+Click the link to join: [https://t.me/+3ozlUUBMlSo2OGY0](https://t.me/+3ozlUUBMlSo2OGY0)

 ## Features